Cloud-based CRM software is daily support to marketers, salespeople, and customer service representatives alike.

 Identifying CRM Needs

-Every nonprofit has some things they’ll need out of a CRM, and for identifying these, you may use a bottom-up or top-down model.
+Every nonprofit has some things they’ll need out of a CRM, and in identifying these, you may use a bottom-up or top-down model.

 A bottom-up model requires you to first track all systems and activities within your nonprofit that you use regularly.